openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 You may test your installation and get familiar with accuracy checker by running [sample](sample/README.md).

-Each model can be evaluated using a configuration file.
-Please refer to [How to use configuration files](configs/README.md) guide.
+Each Open Model Zoo model can be evaluated using a configuration file.
+Please refer to [How to use predefined configuration files](configs/README.md) guide.

 Once you installed accuracy checker you can evaluate your configurations with: